 Even if you come into contact with legionella, you might not get sick.
 People who are more likely to get sick include those who are:

 - 50 or older

 - Former or current smokers

-- People with chronic lung ailments
+- People with long-term lung conditions

-- Those with weak immune systems
+- Those who have weak immune systems

 Your doctor may order one or more of these exams:

 Complications of Legionnaires’ Disease